 1. Oxford Button-Down Shirt

-Sharing its name with the Oxford cloth from which it’s cut, the Oxford shirt is a menswear classic that’s been serving as the bedrock of many a stylish outfit for well over 120 years.
+Sharing its name with the Oxford cloth from which it’s cut, the Oxford shirt is a menswear classic that’s been serving as the bedrock of many stylish outfits for well over 120 years.
 The fabric is quite thick compared to most others in shirting, giving it a casual edge.
-A button-down collar and hanger loop to the back of the yoke are common design traits.
+A button-down collar and hanger loop to the back of the yoke are common design traits that also make this top easy to store.

 If ever there was a true, essential type of shirt for men, the Oxford button-down shirt is it.
 This timeless piece serves as a sartorial building block that works for a range of dress codes, making it one of the most versatile pieces in any wardrobe.

 “I like a button-down worn open collar with jeans, corduroys, or chinos but not with a suit, as I think the casual style clashes with the formality of the tailoring,” says master shirtmaker Emma Willis.
-“A button-down collar shirt looks perfect in a mid-blue Oxford cotton with a button cuff made famous by Brooks Brothers but now in more tailored fits.”
+This type of shirt works well for any event, like a wedding or to the office.
+They come in a variety of colors to complete any outfit.

 2. Dress Shirt